mprinc/webpack.js.org/src/content/guides/development.md

 ### Using Watch Mode

 You can instruct webpack to "watch" all files within your dependency graph for changes.
-If one of these files is updated, the code will be recompiled so you don't have to run the full build manually.
+If one of these files is updated, <span class='important'>the code will be recompiled so you don't have to run the full build manually</span>.

 Let's add an npm script that will start webpack's Watch Mode: